-The drama of the trade war shouldn’t be an excuse for not holding your accounts receivables (AR) department accountable; in fact, our experts advise that the opposite should be the case.
-The logistics ecosystem is subject to the ripple effect of policy changes; therefore, in order to protect your cash flow, your back office operation needs to be a tight ship that can withstand volatility and maintain timely payment from your customers.
+The drama of current events shouldn’t be an excuse for not holding your accounts receivables (AR) department accountable; in fact, our experts advise that the opposite should be the case.
+The logistics ecosystem is subject to the ripple effect of policy changes and global health crises alike; therefore, in order to protect your cash flow, your back office operation needs to be a tight ship that can withstand volatility and maintain timely payment from your customers.

-Here are a few ways to slash your DSO with an expedited, money-generating AR process, regardless of what is happening on Capitol Hill, at the US-Mexico border, in China or anywhere else.
+Here are a few ways to slash your DSO with an expedited, money-generating AR process, regardless of what is impacting the global supply chain.

 1. Play Offense.
 Establish a Proactive System to Take Control of Receivables

 You’ve heard it before - “Complacency kills.”
 Your AR department is no exception.
 Instead of waiting for money to come to you, you need to be proactively taking every step necessary to retrieve that payment as fast as possible.

 For example: Some shippers may report that they didn’t receive freight bill information.
 If this happens to you, your employees must then end the call with the customer, dig through manual records, and send the bill again.
 At the least, this process adds another seven days outstanding to an already delinquent account.

 By proactively standardizing your billing process throughout your AR and automating key steps, you can avoid this and many other payment-delaying scenarios from occurring.
 Inquiries will not only be resolved quickly, but their sheer volume will drop significantly, signaling both happier customers and faster payment.

 In addition to immediately realizing a shorter DSO, the steps you take to streamline documentation management - from customer information validation and bill of lading creation, to payments and POD retrieval and more - will give you scalability and elasticity.
 As a result, you become agile and ready for changes that lie ahead (predicted or not).